Please Touch Museum

-The Please Touch Museum is a children's museum located in the Centennial District of Philadelphia, Pennsylvania, USA.
+The Please Touch Museum is a children's museum located in the Centennial District of Philadelphia, Pennsylvania, United States.
 The museum focuses on teaching children through interactive exhibits and special events, mostly aimed at children seven years old and younger.

 History

 The museum originally opened at the Academy of Natural Sciences on October 2, 1976, in a 2200 sqft space, and moved to another location on nearby Cherry Street two years later.
 In 1983, the museum moved to 21st Street near the Franklin Institute.
 On February 14, 2005, the museum received an 80-year lease for Memorial Hall (in Fairmount Park), the last major building left from the 1876 Centennial Exposition.
 This came after plans to relocate the museum to a location at Penn's Landing fell through.
 Renovations at Memorial Hall began on December 15, 2005, and the museum closed its 21st Street location on September 1, 2008.
 On October 18, 2008, the museum opened at its current location with a larger facility and more exhibits.

 The museum's financial projections related to its move to Memorial Hall proved to be over-optimistic and it was forced to declare bankruptcy in 2015.
 It emerged from bankruptcy in 2016 and, with the help of new major donations, was able to announce that it was now debt-free.

-In September 2018 the Philadelphia Flyers introduced their new mascot, Gritty, at a ceremony at the museum.
+On September 24, 2018, the Philadelphia Flyers introduced their new mascot, Gritty, at the Please Touch Museum.
+A furry purple monster mascot, Squiggles, was introduced at the Please Touch Museum on October 7, 2018.